JDygard/belltini/readme.md

 ## Code attributions
 ### Nav element
 The nav element was loosely adapted from the example given on the [bootstrap navbar page](https://getbootstrap.com/docs/4.0/components/navbar/)
+### Gallery page
+The gallery page was adapted from a free code snippet provided by [Bootstrapious](https://bootstrapious.com/p/bootstrap-photo-gallery).

 ## Page notes
 ### Index